 Qatar still seeks 2032 Olympics despite IOC Brisbane preference

-DOHA, Qatar (AFP) — Qatar reiterated its "total commitment" to hosting the 2032 Olympics on Friday after the IOC said its preferred bidder was Brisbane in Australia.
+DOHA, Qatar (AFP) — Qatar reiterated its “total commitment” to hosting the 2032 Olympics yesterday after the International Olympic Committee (IOC) said its preferred bidder was Brisbane in Australia.

-The International Olympic Committee said on February 25 that Brisbane was the preferred candidate to host the Games, adding it would enter "targeted dialogue" with the Australian bid organisers.
+The IOC said on February 25 that Brisbane was the preferred candidate to host the Games, adding it would enter “targeted dialogue” with the Australian bid organisers.

 “The Qatar Olympic Committee (QOC) today reiterated its total commitment to maintaining continuous dialogue with the IOC's Future Host Commission as it moves forward in its bid to host the Olympic and Paralympic Games for the first time,” the QOC said in a statement.